iitis/CumulantsFeatures.jl/README.md

 ```

 Takes data `X` in the form of matrix where first index correspond to realisations and
-second to feratures (marginals).
+second to features (marginals).
 Using the RX (Reed-Xiaoli) Anomaly Detection returns the array of Bool that
 correspond to outlier realisations. `alpha` is the sensitivity parameter of the RX detector.